pushpullleg/ncaa-financial-predictor/Temporal_Validated/CSCI538_Final_Report.md

 # Abstract

-This project develops a machine learning system to predict whether an NCAA athletic department is on an Improving, Stable, or Declining two-year financial trajectory, enabling administrators to act before budgets spiral.
+This project develops a machine learning system to predict whether an NCAA athletic program is on an Improving, Stable, or Declining two-year financial trajectory, enabling administrators to act before budgets spiral.
 Using 10 years of NCAA EADA data (17,220 records from 1,722 institutions), we implemented strict temporal validation by training on 2017-2019 data, validating on 2020-2021, and testing on 2022 holdout data.
 Our best model (Logistic Regression) achieved 57.3% accuracy, representing a 29% improvement over random baseline.
 We engineered 14 leak-free features and verified our methodology through seven independent checks to ensure no data leakage.
 Finally, we generated predictions for all 1,722 institutions for 2023, with 45 high-confidence predictions identified for actionable decision-making.
 Our work demonstrates that proper temporal validation is essential for trustworthy machine learning in financial forecasting applications.

 ---